 by Jane Parent

 Hey, parents of college freshmen.
 It was just a few weeks ago that you dropped your son or daughter off at college for their first year.
 Already seems like longer than that, doesn’t it?
 New friends, new academic challenges, new surroundings.
 There have already been a lot of changes in college.
 A lot of personal growth and development has already taken place for your college freshmen.
 Who will come home for the Thanksgiving break?
 And will you recognize the new person growing behind that familiar face?

-1. The Butterfly.
-This kid was quiet, introverted, predictable, and had peanut butter and jelly every day for lunch in high school.
+This kid was quiet, introverted, and predictable.
+Had peanut butter and jelly every day for lunch in high school.
 He looked so nervous and unsure when you waved goodbye.
 After a few short weeks of college, he has emerged from that chrysalis and become someone you don’t even recognize.
-He has joined the skydiving club, pledged a fraternity, is on the Ultimate Frisbee team, and running for some campus-wide office.
-He wouldn’t even eat fish sticks at home, but now he goes out for octopus sushi with friends.
+He has joined the skydiving club and pledged a fraternity.
+He’s on the Ultimate Frisbee team and running for some campus-wide office.
+He wouldn’t even eat fish sticks at home.
+But now he goes out for octopus sushi with friends.
 Who is this kid?
-He is thriving – meeting new friends, joining new activities, and has completely risen to meet all the new challenges of college life.
+He is thriving—meeting new friends, joining new activities, and has completely risen to meet all the new challenges of college life.
 He can’t wait to get back to class.
-And you were so worried – it’s heartwarming to behold.
+And you were so worried.
+It’s heartwarming to behold.
 Life is wonderful.